owncloud/cdperf/README.md

 A precise description of what a test does and what the requirements are can be found in the respective test folder.

 ## Dashboard
-To visualize the test results, tools such as InfluxDB + Grafana are needed, to explain how the results can be visualized would go beyond the scope here and is also not the purpose of cdPerf.
+To visualize the test results, tools such as InfluxDB + Grafana are needed.
+To explain how the results can be visualized would go beyond the scope of this document and is also not the purpose of cdPerf.
 All necessary steps and a precise description of what is necessary can be found [here](https://k6.io/docs/results-output/real-time/).

 ## Security
 If you find a security issue please contact [security@owncloud.com](mailto:security@owncloud.com) first